s0lly/SCL_String/README.md

  - There are only two allocation (calloc) and deallocation (free) points in the entire library.
 These can therefore be modified more easily to the user's own allocation methods, if desired.

+- This code runs without error messages when compiling via msvc with /Wall expect for those within <stdio.h>, and error 4201 (nameless struct) & error 4820 (struct padding) which I accept as a necessary fact of life.

 Example usage code, reading in the entire contents of the SCL_String.h file, converting it to an easy-to-use list of strings (for each line of the file), and separating out the 10th line of the file into component parts.